 - 14.3.1 Operation of highway vehicles is restricted to those Contractor Personnel who are licensed, qualified and authorized to do so.
-Such Contractor Personnel shall be responsible for the safety of all passengers at all time.
-For greater certainty, such Contractor Personnel shall: - (a) hold a valid license for the class of vehicle being operated, in accordance with local provincial requirements, and - (b) strictly comply with all posted traffic signs, signals, and all shall obey all Applicable Legislations; and - (c) maintain the required driver log, and make the log available to the Manager In Charge on request, and - (d) comply with the requirements on the use of electronic devices as set out in Section 11.
+Such Contractor Personnel shall be responsible for the safety of all passengers at all times.
+For greater certainty, such Contractor Personnel shall: - (a) hold a valid license for the class of vehicle being operated, in accordance with applicable local, state and federal requirements, and - (b) strictly comply with all posted traffic signs, signals, and all shall obey all Applicable Legislations; and - (c) maintain the required driver log, and make the log available to the Manager-in-Charge on request, and - (d) comply with the requirements on the use of electronic devices as set out in Section 10 above.